 What is cashmere?

 Cashmere is an extremely soft kind of wool that comes from goats, most often from Asia.
 Wool is the warm coat sheep and goats need during winter, but in summertime, they loose this think layer of hairs again.
 Cashmere are the very fine hairs from the wool skin and is therefore the softest.
 Even though the hairs are so fine and silky, cashmere is still very warm.
-Because of all the advantages of cashmere, it is a very sought-after material.
+Because of all the advantages of cashmere, it’s a very popular material.
 However, it is also a material that is very scarce.

 Why is cashmere is a problem?